streamnative/terraform-helm-charts/README.md

 ## Why are all the variable defaults null?
 The submodules contained in this repo are typically composed in the root module, and as such many of a submodules variables get duplicated in the root module.

-This introduces a problem where we don't want to also duplicate default values in both places, i.e. managing a default value in the root module _and_ in the submodule, as they are difficult to synchronize and have historically drifted away from eachother.
+This introduces a problem where we don't want to also duplicate default values in both places, i.e. managing a default value in the root module _and_ in the submodule, as they are difficult to synchronize and have historically drifted away from each other.

 In a perfect world, the approach we would like to take is:

 - Have the root module's variables that map to a submodule's variables default to `null`
 - Have the submodule's variables default to their expected value

-However when we do this, the root module _overrides_ the submodule's default value with `null`, rather than respect it and treat `null` as an omission.
-This unfortuately is [expected behavior](https://github.com/hashicorp/terraform/issues/24142#issuecomment-646393631) in Terraform, where `null` is actually a valid value in some module configurations (instead of being "the absence of a value", like we want it to be and also like the Terraform documentation states).
+However, when we do this, the root module _overrides_ the submodule's default value with `null`, rather than respect it and treat `null` as an omission.
+This unfortunately is [expected](https://github.com/hashicorp/terraform/issues/24142#issuecomment-646393631) behavior](https://github.com/hashicorp/terraform/issues/24142#issuecomment-646393631) in Terraform, where `null` is actually a valid value in some module configurations (instead of being "the absence of a value", like we want it to be and also like the Terraform documentation states).

 To work around this, we set the default values in _both_ the root module and submodules to `null`, then use a `locals()` configuration in the submodule to manage the expected default values.
 To illustrate, here is a simple example: